hannah68/BASE-APPAREL-COMMING-SOON/README.md

-# Frontend Mentor - Base Apparel coming soon page
+Base Apparel coming soon page
+<p>This is a challenge from Frontendmentor</p>

 ![Design preview for the Base Apparel coming soon page coding challenge](./design/desktop-preview.jpg)